Monochromator: Geometrical design of a prism or grating monochromator

 In the common Czerny–Turner design, the broad-band illumination source (A) is aimed at an entrance slit (B).
 The amount of light energy available for use depends on the intensity of the source in the space defined by the slit (width × height) and the acceptance angle of the optical system.
 The slit is placed at the effective focus of a curved mirror (the collimator, C) so that the light from the slit reflected from the mirror is collimated (focused at infinity).
 The collimated light is diffracted from the grating (D) and then is collected by another mirror (E), which refocuses the light, now dispersed, on the exit slit (F).
 In a prism monochromator, a reflective Littrow prism takes the place of the diffraction grating, in which case the light is refracted by the prism.

 At the exit slit, the colors of the light are spread out (in the visible this shows the colors of the rainbow).
 Because each color arrives at a separate point in the exit-slit plane, there are a series of images of the entrance slit focused on the plane.
 Because the entrance slit is finite in width, parts of nearby images overlap.
 The light leaving the exit slit (F) contains the entire image of the entrance slit of the selected color plus parts of the entrance slit images of nearby colors.
 A rotation of the dispersing element causes the band of colors to move relative to the exit slit, so that the desired entrance slit image is centered on the exit slit.
 The range of colors leaving the exit slit is a function of the width of the slits.
 The entrance and exit slit widths are adjusted together.

 Stray light

 The ideal transfer function of such a monochromator is a triangular shape.
-The peak of the triangle is at the nominal wavelength selected.
+The peak of the triangle is at the nominal wavelength selected, so that the image of the selected wavelength completely fills the exit slit.
 The intensity of the nearby colors then decreases linearly on either side of this peak until some cutoff value is reached, where the intensity stops decreasing.
 This is called the stray light level.
 The cutoff level is typically about one thousandth of the peak value, or 0.1%.